(also known as an EDS NOTE or “Trash Line“)

 A WILD SLUG comes after the forward slash /

-- - No two stories published on the same day should carry an identical wild slug.
+Similarly, no two sidebars should carry an identical wild slug.

 STORY FORMAT information goes in parentheses at the end of the slug.